Funeral insurance for pensioners - Compare your options from leading Australian insurers, with no medical required

 - Range of cover options: Applicants can generally take out between $5,000 and $30,000 in cover in intervals of $1,000.

-- Fast application process: The reduced underwriting required for funeral insurance means that cover can be put in place quickly.
+- Fast application process: The reduced underwriting required for funeral insurance for pensioners means that cover can be put in place quickly.

 - Flexible repayment frequency: Applicants can usually make either weekly, monthly or annual premium payments.